 Effective materials management and administration is essential for every business, organisation and enterprise which holds stocks or inventory items, is involved in transport, logistics and supply, or which resources and purchases items.
 There is a huge range of jobs and career paths potentially available in this field, which are both enjoyable and rewarding.
 Furthermore, covering strategic aspects and leadership matters, this programme provides opportunities for career advancement to senior and higher managerial positions and for promotion.

-Higher and further studies are available with includes CIC including at Baccalaureate and Executive Business Administration level, graduate degree level studies, and other studies with CIC and other institutions worldwide, both in this field and in subjects which require many similar skills such as project management.
+Higher and further studies are available with CIC, including at Baccalaureate, Advanced Business Administration (ABA) and Executive Business Administration (EBA) levels, graduate degree level studies; and other studies with CIC and other institutions worldwide, both in this field and in subjects which require many similar skills and knowledge, such as project or business management.